Disease Guide ·Urinary Tract Infection (UTI) ·2026

 0What are the symptoms of a UTI in dogs?

-The most common symptoms are frequent urination or straining to pee, blood in urine, accidents in the house from a previously house-trained dog, excessive licking of the genital area, cloudy or strong-smelling urine, and whimpering during urination.
-Symptoms often appear suddenly.
-If your dog is asking to go outside more than usual or having accidents, UTI is one of the first things your vet will check.
+Frequent or strained urination, blood in urine, accidents in house-trained dogs, excessive genital licking, cloudy or strong-smelling urine, and whimpering.
+If your dog asks to go out more or has accidents, UTI is one of the first things vets check.

 1How do vets diagnose and treat a UTI in dogs?